10XGenomics/enclone/README.md

 ```
 provided that you put test data in the location indicated under download instructions.
 Otherwise
 you would need to change the value of `PRE`.
 The directory `123085` is in the directory
-`~/enclone/datasets` and consists of some files from a Cell Ranger run, obtained from a human
+`~/enclone/datasets` and contains some files from a Cell Ranger run, obtained from a human
 ovarian cancer sample.

 By default, `enclone` prints clonotypes in this human-readable form.
 You can also instruct